Newark Liberty International Airport

 - NJ TRANSIT fares to the Newark Liberty International Airport Station are based on distance traveled.

-- Tickets to or from the Airport are magnetically encoded and allow you to pass through the fare gates at the airport rail station.
-Simply insert your ticket into the fare gate, wait for the partition to open and walk through.
+- Tickets to or from the Airport have barcodes and allow you to pass through the fare gates at the airport rail station.
+Simply scan the barcode at the fare gate, wait for the partition to open and walk through.

-- Tickets may be purchased from ticket vending machines, ticket agents at your boarding station or your NJ TRANSIT app.
+- Tickets may be purchased from the NJ TRANSIT Mobile App, ticket vending machines or ticket agents at your boarding station.
 Customers boarding without tickets will be charged the regular fare to Newark Penn Station or North Elizabeth (depending on direction traveled) plus surcharge.
 Upon arrival at the Airport station, you will be required to pay the $7.75 access fee.
 Conductors can accept cash only (all bills up to $100).
-Complete fare details, including Senior Citizen and Children's fare information can be found on rail timetables.
+Complete fare details, including Senior Citizen and Children's fare information can be found in results from the Trip Planner.